 The HI ERN was founded on 20 August 2013 as a branch office of Forschungszentrum Jülich in order to facilitate close cooperation between Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) and Helmholtz-Zentrum Berlin (HZB).

 The collaboration will enable research and development of material- and process-based solutions for climate-neutral, sustainable and cost-effective utilization of renewable energies.
 The collaboration relates to the areas of innovative materials and processes for photovoltaic energy systems and hydrogen as a storage and carrier medium for CO2-neutral energy.
 The collaboration relates to the areas of innovative materials and processes for photovoltaic energy systems and hydrogen as a storage and carrier medium for CO2-neutral energy.

-The institute comprises seven professorships, which receive annual funding from the Helmholtz Association.
+The institute comprises eight professorships, which receive annual funding from the Helmholtz Association.
 The Free State of Bavaria also provided one-time funding for joint research projects in the initial development phase and for a new research building.
-Around 120 employees work in the headquarters, which will be inaugurated in 2021 on the southern campus of FAU in Erlangen, on a floor space of 3,200 m².
-Four other sites are also located on the campus as well as in Nuremberg and Fürth .
+Around two thirds of the employees work in the headquarters, which will be inaugurated in 2021 on the southern campus of FAU in Erlangen, on a floor space of 3,200 m².
+Five other sites are also located on the campus as well as in Nuremberg and Fürth .

-Seven research departments with over 170 employees are currently working to achieve HI ERN's research goals.
+Eight research departments with over 180 employees from more than 30 different nations are currently working to achieve HI ERN's research goals.